-Several schools in Iloilo City and the province suspended classes recently due to bomb threats, a trend that began on November 12.
+Multiple schools in Iloilo City and province suspended classes starting November 12 due to bomb threats, all of which have been confirmed as hoaxes.

-Police and military units, including K9 teams, conducted sweeping operations in the affected campuses.
+Police and military units, including K9 teams, conducted sweeping operations in affected campuses.

-At Iloilo National High School, the campus was declared safe after a thorough check, and the school administration urged the community to avoid spreading unverified information.
+Iloilo National High School declared its campus safe after a thorough check and urged the community to avoid spreading unverified information.

 🤖